LeidenUniversityLibrary/cds-lab-homepage/docs/vre/migration.md

 # Archive the data

+There are many services for archiving datasets, usually known as data archives.
-See the [Research Data Services catalogue][rds] for information on data archives.
+See the [Research Data Services catalogue][rds] for information on data archives that we know of (though this catalogue is incomplete and may be out of date).

 [rds]: https://digitalscholarship.nl/rds/